 Before choosing a host, you should first select the type of hosting that you are looking for.
 Are you content with the relatively slow performance of a shared host, or do you require dedicated and specialized WordPress hosting?
 The choice is generally a trade-off between cost and speed.

 Here’s our complete guide to selecting the fastest host for WordPress.
-In short, we recommend SiteGround if you are looking for a budget-friendly yet reliable solution.
+In short, I recommend SiteGround if you are looking for a budget-friendly yet reliable solution.
 If you want the best performance and budget is less of a concern, you should try out Kinsta‘s managed WordPress hosting.

 2. Use a Lightweight, Flexible Theme

 The theme that you select for your WordPress site contributes significantly to page speed.
-Since most site owners wouldn’t modify a WordPress theme for performance, it’s important to choose a theme that’s efficient and loads quickly.
+Since most site owners wouldn’t modify a WordPress theme for performance, it’s important to choose a theme that’s efficient and loads fast.

 3. Use Plugins Wisely